i2Systems/fusion-cortex/SETUP_PYMUPDF.md

 # PyMuPDF Setup Instructions

+**Setup guide for server-side PDF vector extraction using PyMuPDF.**

 To enable server-side PDF vector extraction with PyMuPDF (fitz), you need to install the Python library.

 ## Installation